Aishat-Akinyemi/aishatakinyemi.com-blog/cl2di7ob9011aetnv775v6zk0.md

     ```

 7. Delete the `index.js` file from the root folder.

 8. Delete the `tests` folder.
 Our tests will be saved in another location.

 9. Run the following set of commands:

     ```jsx
     cd assembly && touch as_types.d.ts && mkdir __tests__  && cd __tests__ && touch as-pect.d.ts main.unit.spec.ts
     ```

     The `assembly` folder would contain our smart contract code, tests and some configuration files.
 The command did the following:

-    - it added the assembly-script type definition file `as_types.d.ts` wherein we would add references to include near-sdk-as types
+    * it added the assembly-script type definition file `as_types.d.ts` wherein we would add references to include near-sdk-as types

-    - it created a `__tests__` folder for our As-spect tests and adds test file  `main.unit.spec.ts` and type definition file `as-pect.d.ts`.
+    * it created a `__tests__` folder for our As-spect tests and adds test file `main.unit.spec.ts` and type definition file `as-pect.d.ts`.

 10. In `assembly/as_types.d.ts` add this

-    ```
+    ```plaintext
     /// <reference types="near-sdk-as/assembly/as_types" />
     ```

 11. In `assembly/__tests__/as-pect.d.ts` add this